herrouou/ekf_based_localization/README.md

     ┗━ ...
 ```
 Copy files in one of the folders and paste them into the data folder.

+## Configuration
+The configuration file is in robot_lacalization/config, ekf_global.yaml is only for global fusion, ekf_local is only for local fusion. ekf_local_global_common.yaml is for common settings.

 ## Run the EKF Fusion